 Power Purchase Agreement or PPA means the power purchase agreement between an Eligible Producer and the Support Counterparty, which key terms are adopted by ANRE in accordance with art 14 c) of the Renewable Energy Law , and which will apply, unless the conditions set out in art.
 38 of the Renewable Energy Law are met, and the PPA is replaced by the Contract for Differences.

-Pre-Qualified Tenderer means the Tenderer that have cumulatively met the Admissibility Criteria and are being assessed against the Qualification Criteria.
+Pre-Qualified Investor means the Investor that have cumulatively met the Admissibility Criteria and are being assessed against the Qualification Criteria.

-Project means the design, financing, construction, operation and maintenance of a wind onshore Facility with a minimum installed capacity of [4 MW (inclusive)] and with Supported Capacity up to 105 MW (inclusive)], which is proposed by a Tenderer to receive support measures, to be located at the site chosen by a Selected Tenderer within the Republic of Moldova.
+Project means the design, financing, construction, operation and maintenance of a wind onshore Facility with a minimum installed capacity of [more than 4 MW] and with Supported Capacity up to 105 MW (inclusive)], which is proposed by a Investor to receive support measures, to be located at the site chosen by a Selected Investor within the Republic of Moldova.

-Proposed Site means the site identified and selected by the Tenderer for the development of a Project as part of its Tender in accordance with this Tender Procedure.
+Proposed Site means the site identified and selected by the Investor for the development of a Project as part of its Tender in accordance with this Tender Procedure.
 A site is generally considered as distinct site if it corresponds to one grid connection point and is to be covered by a single construction permit.

 Qualification Criteria means the past experience as described in Section 31 and related Appendices, criteria relating to land legal documentation as per Section 35, project funding availability as per Section 32, grid connection as per Section 38, and as further defined in the Government Decision XXX/2024 and in accordance with the Applicable Laws.